VeryLittleGravitas/CDTADPQ/readme.md

 e.
 See the project [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master) in Github.

-f. **Used Swagger to document the RESTful API, and provided a link to the Swagger API;**
+f.
+We have used Swagger to document the 1 API for this product that [returns a zipcode for a given latitude and longitude](https://vlg-ctdadpq.herokuapp.com/api/)

 [TODO: we have created 1 API in this project that returns a zipcode for a given latitude and longitude, but need swagger documentation link]